Spain Permanent Residence: How to Get Permanent Residence After 5 Years?

 Main Advantages

-- Right to live and work in Spain indefinitely.
+- Right to live and work in Spain indefinitely, with the right to accept a job or work as self-employed without a sponsor.

 - Gateway to applying for nationality after 10 years of residence.